-You can soundproof the entire floor thanks to cotton fibers that are effective against airborne sounds and impacts.
+You can soundproof and reduce vibrations through the entire floor thanks to cotton fibers that are effective against airborne sounds and impacts.
 Quiet Batt™ soundproofing insulation is the icing on the cake for your next soundproofing project, pairing well with flooring underlayment.

 Learning how to control vibrations in rooms is easy when you trust the professionals at Soundproof Cow.
 We provide sound reduction solutions for your residential and commercial needs.
 Explore our soundproofing materials today and fill out a contact form if you have any questions about our offerings!